Improving Reverse k Nearest Neighbors Queries: Theoretical analysis

 As the points around the boundary of $RG${ $_{k{\rm NN}}$}$(q)$ consists of two sets of points where one is inside $RG${ $_{k{\rm NN}}$}$(q)$ and the other is outside, $|S_{b}|$ is to $|$R$k$NN$|$ what $2\cdot C${ $_{{\rm R}k{\rm NN}}$}$(q)$ is to $A${ $_{{\rm R}k{\rm NN}}$}$(q)$, i.e.,

-If all the points near the boundary are selected as the discriminant points, there must be some redundancy, i.e., the discriminant region of some points will overlap.
-Hence the size of the discriminant set generated under our strategy is less than the number of the points near the boundary of the R$k$NN region, i.e, $|S_{disc}|\leq 7.1\sqrt{k}$.
+If all the points near the boundary are selected as the determine points, there must be some redundancy, i.e., the determine region of some points will overlap.
+Hence the size of the determine point set generated under our strategy is less than the number of the points near the boundary of the R$k$NN region, i.e, $|S_{det}|\leq 7.1\sqrt{k}$.